Under Occupation Penalty or 'Bedroom Tax'

-The government has decided that from April 2013 current and future working age tenants renting from a housing association or other registered social landlord may have their Housing Benefit reduced if they have one or more spare bedrooms.
+If you are working age and renting from a housing association or registered social landlord you may have your Housing Benefit reduced if you have one or more spare bedrooms.

-Note: These changes do not affect pension age customers.
-Pension age is currently 62+ years old.
+Note: This does not affect pension age customers.
+Pension age is currently 63+ years old.

 How many bedrooms is my household allowed?

 The government has provided a set calculation for working out the number of bedrooms a household needs.
 Based on this calculation you need to count one bedroom for the following people:

 - A single claimant or adult couple.

 - Any other single adult aged 16 or over.

 - Two children under age 10 regardless of gender.